 SCHOOL OF PUBLIC POLICY

 The School of Public Policy (SPP) is a multidisciplinary graduate institution focused on the study of global public policy issues both in theory and in practice.
 Through excellence in teaching and research, SPP aims to create an educational experience that involves not only the acquisition of skills and knowledge but also the cultivation of a mindset that emphasizes entrepreneurship, innovation, cultural awareness and commitment to the public good.

-The School offers three master's degrees in public policy and the public policy track of the Doctor of Philosophy in Political Science program.
+The School offers four master's degrees in public policy and the public policy track of the Doctor of Philosophy in Political Science program.
 The degree programs are tailored for students from around the world seeking careers in the public, private, and not-for-profit sectors at the local, national, European Union and international levels.
 The School boasts a team of outstanding resident faculty, world-class visiting faculty made up of top researchers and practitioners in the public policy field who bring a wide array of academic and practical subjects to SPP's diverse classroom.

 Department of Sociology and Social Anthropology